captainurist/qnob/doc/hacking.md

 * Use `QObject` parent-child system for `QObject` ownership.
 It makes `moveToThread` work.
 * Also store owned `QObject`s in `std::unique_ptr` fields.
 This gives fine control over destruction order.
 * If a function allocates, it should return `std::unique_ptr`.
-* If a function takes ownership of a passed object, if should take `std::unique_ptr`.
+* If a function takes ownership of a passed object, it should take `std::unique_ptr`.